 Multi-touch technology and palm rejection capability.

-Intuitive gestures - flick rotate, zoom, and more with natural touch gestures.
+Intuitive gestures - flick, rotate, zoom, and more with natural touch gestures (used with many touch screens).

 Control panel can be positioned for best convenience, out of the reach of students, but within easy reach of teacher.